-Dr Job Fransen is a lecturer in motor control and skill acquisition in the Faculty of Health at UTS.
+Dr Job Fransen is a senior lecturer in motor control and skill acquisition in the Faculty of Health at UTS.

 Novak, A.R., Bennett, K.J.M., Fransen, J. & Dascombe, B.J.
 2018, 'A multidimensional approach to performance prediction in Olympic distance cross-country mountain bikers.', Journal of Sports Sciences, vol. 36, pp. 1-8.View/Download from: UTS OPUS or Publisher's site